One Piece (1999 TV series): English localization and broadcasting

 On February 12, 2013, it was announced that Manga Entertainment would start releasing the Funimation dub of One Piece in the United Kingdom in a DVD box set format.
 Crunchyroll began simulcasting the series on November 2, 2013, for the United States, Canada, South Africa, Australia, New Zealand, and Latin America.
 Crunchyroll later expanded access to the United Kingdom and Ireland, as well as a majority of European territories, on February 22, 2020.
 In April 2020, Netflix officially announced that they would be streaming One Piece starting on June 12 of the same year, for the United States, Canada, Australia, and New Zealand, using the "Special Edition" print.
 Netflix announced that they would stream the Egghead story arc starting on January 13, 2024.

 Films

 A total of 15 animated theatrical films based on the One Piece series have been released in Japan.
 The films are typically released in March in accordance with the spring vacation of Japanese schools.
 The films feature self-contained, completely original plots, or retellings of story arcs with animation of a higher quality than what the weekly anime allows.
 The first three films were typically double features paired up with other anime films, and were thus usually an hour or less in length.
-Funimation has licensed the eighth, tenth, twelfth, thirteenth, and fourteenth films for release in North America, and these films have received in-house dubs by the company.
+Funimation (now Crunchyroll, LLC) licensed the eighth, tenth, twelfth, thirteenth, and fourteenth films for release in North America, and these films have received in-house dubs by the company.